leeyinshen0818/ePortfolio/documents/year-3/semester-2/README.md

 The main challenge is managing the complexity of systems that contain many components, users, datasets, and processing stages.
 I have become more careful about project structure, data quality, testing, performance, and documentation.
 The semester is helping me develop a more practical understanding of how data engineering supports real applications and business decisions.

+Working across Flutter, Firebase, Power BI, Alteryx, Python, Spark, Azure, DuckDB, and dbt has required continuous learning.
+I am becoming more comfortable reading documentation, testing unfamiliar tools, and evaluating whether an approach is suitable for the task.
+These experiences are helping me build a more adaptable and professional technical workflow.

 [← Back to Year 3](../README.md)